Farzan-Hashmi/assessment/README.md

+# Farzan's Notes

+The main branch just uses a simple in-memory dict to store orders.
+The v-sqllite branch uses a sqlite db.
+Functionally they are both the same except the latter persists the data between runs.

+For the sqllite branch, make sure to run `pip install sqlalchemy` before running the app.

+Both branches also support editing previous orders, however **only** relative changes.
+E.g. something like "Add 2 more drinks and 1 more burger on order 2" is supported but, "Change order 2 to be 4 drinks and 6 burgers" is not.

 # Instructions

 Create a mock drive thru ordering system that allows users to place and cancel their orders using AI.